andreipope/pxdocs-backup-old/SEARCH.md

 make search-index
 ```

-Finally run `make develop` as normal and the algolia search bar should display with the content of the site indexed.
+Finally run `make develop` as normal and the Algolia search bar should display with the content of the site indexed.

-You can always re-run the `make search-index` command again to re-index.
+You can always re-run the `make search` command again to re-index.